 My boys often wanted to stop mid-paragraph or even mid-sentence to look at something interesting so picture walks and showing them where to stop before looking at additional information were important!

 Once it is appropriate to break from the main body text and look at other sections, follow your children’s lead as to where they want to look.
 Pictures are often engaging and you can help explain how they relate to what they just read.
 Point out a caption and explain how it helps describe a picture and may have some new facts in it as well.
 If there are labels on the picture, like the dinosaur above, explain these to your child as well

-You may find your children tend to skip over information in sidebars and that you need to point out that these sections often contain helpful or interesting information.
+You may find your children tend to skip over information in sidebars in a non-fiction book.
+You may need to make a special effort to point out that these sections are an important part of how to read a non-fiction book.
+They often contain helpful or interesting information.
 Help your children find and learn from these sections.
 In the picture below, the sidebar on the right contains a great deal of information comparing and contrasting global warming and climate change.
 If a student skipped over the sidebar, he would be missing critical information.

 Charts and Graphs

 As children get older and books become more complex, they will start to encounter charts and graphs that may need more analysis to understand.
 Point out the title of these and the labels of the information so they understand what they are looking at.
 Talk about how the information relates to the text they have read.
 Help them interpret and compare and contrast the information that is provided.

 Some non-fiction texts will have boldfaced words throughout the text.
 These are often words that may be new to the reader that are important to understanding the information presented.
 Show children the glossary at the back of the book and explain how it works like a much smaller dictionary with words that are just for that book.
 Help them find and learn some of the boldfaced words that are new to them relating the definitions back to the text they have read.